mellaurie/tone/pages/02.may-2020/01.overview/page.md

 ## Welcome to Teaching Online Effectively (TOnE)!

 ### Course Description
-For the next four weeks, we'll dive into some key ideas to help you design your course.
+For the next four weeks, we'll dive into some key ideas to help you design your course with multi-access learning in mind.
 Whether you need to put your full course online this summer/fall, or you want to include more online elements in your campus course, we hope that this mini-course provides the information and resources you need.

 Another key focus of our time together is to build a *Community of Inquiry* - a forum where we can share resources, experiences, and ideas about course design.